-SNCC WORKER IN AUDIENCE Convention in Mobile Hits State Democrats BY DAVID R. UNDERHILL MOBILE -- The Alabama Democratic Party's emblem is a meanlittle rooster holding a banner that says "White Supremacy."
-The emblem of the Alabama Democratic Conference, Inc. (ADCI) for its semi-annual convention held here last weekend was the National Democratic Party's donkey "kicking the hell out of the rooster," as Orzell Billingsley, Jr., ADCI chair- against segregated justice is a federal The speeches and workshops at the two-day convention stressed two points -getting Alabama's thousands of new Negro voters into politics, and making the Alabama Democratic Party an integrated political force cooperating with the National Democratic Party.
+SNCC WORKER IN AUDIENCE Convention in Mobile Hits State Democrats BY DAVID R. UNDERHILL MOBILE -- The Alabama Democratic Party's emblem is a mean little rooster holding a banner that says "White Supremacy."
+The emblem of the Alabama Democratic Conference, Inc. (ADCI) for its semi-annual convention held here last weekend was the National Democratic Party's donkey "kicking the hell out of the rooster," as Orzell Billingsley, Jr., ADCI chairman, put it.
+The speeches and workshops at the two-day convention stressed two points -getting Alabama's thousands of new Negro voters into politics, and making the Alabama Democratic Party an integrated political force cooperating with the National Democratic Party.
 Almost every speaker criticized the Alabama party.
-They warned that if the party didn't change its ways, it was in who are Democrats, but not George Laugh at ADCI for trouble from the state's Negroes--Wallace's kind of Democrats.
-Mrs. Bernice Johnson of Birmingham told a women's workshop Saturday afternoon that the ADCI was organizing Negro voters for the Democratic party "because it's the party right now that's interested in the little people, black and white."
-But she didn't mean the Democratic party of the rooster.
+They warned that if the party didn't change its ways, it was in who are Democrats, but not George Laugh at ADCI Wallace's kind of Democrats.
+Mrs. Bernice Johnson of Birmingham told a women's workshop Saturday afternoon that the ADCI was organizing Negro voters for the Democratic party "because it's the party right now that's interested in the little people, black and white," But she didn't mean the Democratic party of the rooster.